 History of diabetes

-Male gender and postmenopausal females aged 45 years and older
+Male biological sex; however, postmenopausal females aged 45 years and older are at higher risk

 Obesity and sedentary lifestyle

-Having high levels of certain substances in the body, which can be seen on blood tests, can also increase the risk for heart disease.
+Having high levels of certain substances in your body, which can be seen on blood tests, can also increase your risk for heart disease.
 These include:

 High cholesterol, which can lead to atherosclerosis

-High C-reactive protein (CRP) level, which increases atherosclerosis
+High C-reactive protein (CRP) level, which is linked to atherosclerosis

 Eating a diet that is low in saturated fat and high in fiber, whole grains, fruits, and vegetables